 For further detail regarding mandatory mediation, please see 2.1 Actions Available against Infringement.

 Please see 4.4 Revocation/Cancellation and Infringement for discussion of the relationship between invalidation and infringement actions and how the outcome of one may affect the other.

 The concept of the anti-suit injunction is not recognised in Turkish law, and courts are not obliged to consider foreign anti-suit injunctions.
 However, within the scope of patent invalidation or determination of non-infringement actions, the plaintiff can request the patent owner to be prevented from using its rights arising from the patent registration for itself or its clients as a preliminary injunction (PI).
-In case of such a PI, the patent owner is restricted from filing an infringement action and a PI request.
+In the case of such a PI, the patent owner is restricted from filing an infringement action and a PI request.
 Otherwise, its actions shall be considered as breaching the granted PI.
-In any event, such PIs are quite exceptional and granted very rarely.
+In any event, such PIs are quite exceptional and rarely granted.

 6.1 Remedies for the Patentee

 Typical remedies granted to successful plaintiffs in main infringement actions include:

 - compensation for damages (moral, material and reputational);

 - the confiscation of manufacturing tools; and

 - the publication of the judgment.